RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Abstract

 \section{Abstract}

-Feature reuse has been a key technique in light-weight convolutional neural networks (CNNs) design.
+Feature reuse has been a key technique in light-weight convolutional neural networks (CNNs) architecture design.
 Current methods usually utilize a concatenation operator to keep large channel numbers cheaply (thus large network capacity) by reusing feature maps from other layers.
 Although concatenation is parameters- and FLOPs-free, its computational cost on hardware devices is non-negligible.
-To address this, this paper provides a new perspective to realize feature reuse via structural re-parameterization technique.
+To address this, this paper provides a new perspective to realize feature reuse implicitly and more efficiently instead of concatenation.
 A novel hardware-efficient RepGhost module is proposed for implicit feature reuse via re-parameterization, instead of using concatenation operator.
 Based on the RepGhost module, we develop our efficient RepGhost bottleneck and RepGhostNet.
-Experiments on ImageNet and COCO benchmarks demonstrate that the proposed RepGhostNet is much more effective and efficient than GhostNet and MobileNetV3 on mobile devices.
-Specially, our RepGhostNet surpasses GhostNet 0.5\(\times\) by 2.5\% Top-1 accuracy on ImageNet dataset with less parameters and comparable latency on an ARM-based mobile phone.
-Code is available at \url{https://github.com/ChengpengChen/RepGhost}.
+Experiments on ImageNet and COCO benchmarks demonstrate that our RepGhostNet is much more effective and efficient than GhostNet and MobileNetV3 on mobile devices.
+Specially, our RepGhostNet surpasses GhostNet 0.5$\times$ by 2.5\% Top-1 accuracy on ImageNet dataset with less parameters and comparable latency on an ARM-based mobile device.
+Code and model weights are available at \url{https://github.com/ChengpengChen/RepGhost}.